In The Beginning

 Over the next 60, the once tiny school grew significantly.
 As a result, the school continues enriching the lives of thousands of families and opening doors for students to attend top colleges and universities in the United States and around the world.

 A Family Affair

 In 1979, Mr. David Jackson (Mrs. Holt’s oldest son) stepped into the role of President.
 As a result, he continued expanding the school’s excellent reputation.
 The school proudly remains a family-run private school.
-And it maintains the distinctive, welcoming feel throughout all four campuses.
+And it maintains the distinctive, welcoming feel throughout all five campuses.

 After Mr. Jackson stepped down in 2018, Chad Jackson (David Jackson’s youngest son) took over as President.
 His personal goal is to be of service to our students and parents.
 He works to ensure that everyone has access to outstanding educational resources, individualized learning, and the best-trained faculty possible.